keeps/roda/DEV_NOTES.md

 ## Common problems

-* Lack of permissions to download dependencies when building RODA: to compile you need to set your GitHub access token in your settings.xml as described on https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry#authenticating-with-a-personal-access-token
+- Lack of permissions to download dependencies when building RODA: to compile you need to set your GitHub access token in your settings.xml as described on <https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry#authenticating-with-a-personal-access-token>
-* Problems may arise when using GWT Dev Mode and having in the classpath a different jetty version
+- Problems may arise when using GWT Dev Mode and having in the classpath a different jetty version

 ## Misc

-* Executing worker (compiled with -Proda-core-jar):
-  * `java -Droda.node.type=worker -jar roda-core/roda-core/target/roda-core-2.0.0-SNAPSHOT-jar-with-dependencies.jar`
-  * `java -cp roda-core/roda-core/target/roda-core-2.0.0-SNAPSHOT-jar-with-dependencies.jar -Droda.node.type=worker org.roda.core.RodaCoreFactory`

-* Analyze RODA dependencies for version update
+### Analyze RODA dependencies for version update

 ```bash
 mvn versions:display-dependency-updates